Property Valuations

 General property revaluations

 A general property revaluation is a mass appraisal of properties used to work out property rates.
 We revalue properties in the Ashburton District every three years.
 It is a legal requirement.
-Our last general revaluation was in 2018, and our next revaluation is now taking place in 2021.
-Our valuation service provider, Quotable Value (QV), is completing our 2021 revaluation.
+Our current general revaluation has recently been completed by our valuation service provider, Quotable Vale (QV) for our 2024 revaluation.
 You can access their full schedule on their website.

-The revised Rating Values are effective as at 1 July 2021 and the new notices of valuation will be posted to owners and ratepayers from 29 September 2021.
+The revised Rating Values are effective as at 1 July 2024 and the new notices of valuation were posted to owners and ratepayers from 18 September 2024.
 The district valuation rolls are open for public inspection, free of charge, during regular office hours at the Ashburton District Council.
-You can also view the valuation rolls here.

 Your rating valuation is made up of three components: